Constraints on Primordial Black Holes from Galactic Diffuse Synchrotron Emissions: Extended Results for Constraints on the PBH Abundance

 In Fig.~\ref{fig: fPBH-GMF}, we show constraints on $f_\mathrm{PBH}$ for different GMF models and for different CR propagation models (as labeled in the figure), assuming monochromatic mass functions and NFW DM profile.
 The plot for DRz8 model is omitted.
 It can be seen that the constraints obtained with SUNE and JF12 GMF models are nearly equal for all diffusive re-acceleration models.
 The results for Burkert DM profile are quite similar, thus are not shown.

-In Fig.~\ref{fig: sky_ratio_SUNE_Bur} and Fig.~\ref{fig: sky_ratio_JF12_Bur}, we show the ratio of synchrotron signals to observational limits (intensity + $2\times$error) at seven observational frequencies with SUNE and JF12 GMF models, respectively, assuming the monochromatic mass function with $M_c=5\times 10^{14}\,\mathrm{g}$, GH CR propagation model, and Burkert DM profile.
-Synchrotron signals are scaled by specific values of the constraints on $f_\mathrm{PBH}$ derived from individual observational sky maps such that ratio = 1 corresponds to the pixel where the constraint is obtained.
-Observational sky maps at key frequencies are also shown for comparison.
+In Fig.~\ref{fig: sky_ratio_Bur}, we show the ratio of synchrotron signals to observational limits (intensity + $2\times$error) at 22, 150 and 408 MHz (top to bottom) for SUNE and JF12 GMF models, respectively, assuming the monochromatic mass function with $M_c=5\times 10^{14}\,\mathrm{g}$, GH CR propagation model, and Burkert DM profile.
+Synchrotron signals are scaled by specific values of the constraints on $f_\mathrm{PBH}$ derived from individual observational sky maps such that ratio~=~1 corresponds to the pixel where the constraint is obtained.
+Observational sky maps at corresponding frequencies are also shown for comparison.
 The most constraining sky regions are similar to those for NFW profile, while the outer-disc region becomes more prominent, especially for the SUNE model at frequencies of $\gtrsim 150\,\mathrm{MHz}$.
 However, the most constraining sky region in the 22 MHz sky map for the SUNE model still matches the dark area enclosed by the North Polar Spur, as the outer-disc region absents in the 22 MHz observational sky map.
-While in the 45 MHz sky map for the SUNE model, the two regions are competitive.